JuliaStats/GLM.jl/docs/src/examples.md

 This gives us a view of which observations are influential and are impacting the estimation of coefficients resulting from the linear regression.
 Because the plotting follows the interval of interest, it is possible to understand which zone of our interval requires more attention (here between 1 and 2).

 The plotting works well here because we have univariate data.
-In the context of higher dimension it may be useful to either make a plot per dimension or to combine two dimension through some heatmap.
+In the context of higher dimensions, it may be useful to either make a plot per dimension or to combine two-dimension through some heatmap.
-In this plot the "threshold" of n/4 with n the number of observations, is only used to enhance the display and ease the visual inspection, and not as a strict threshold.
+In this plot, the "threshold" of n/4 with n the number of observations, is only used to enhance the display and ease the visual inspection, and not as a strict threshold.